Rei Kawakubo: Career: 2003–2026

 Vogue magazine and the Metropolitan Museum in New York have announced that an exhibition dedicated to Kawakubo is scheduled for its 2017 season between 4 May 2017 and 4 September 2017.
 In an interview with Vogue in April 2017, Andrew Bolton, the curator for the Kawakubo exhibit at the Met stated: "I really think her influence is so huge, but sometimes it's subtle.
 It's not about copying her; it's the purity of her vision...
 Rei was really involved in the design of the exhibit".
 Bolton also stated that the exhibit in May 2017 is to be titled "Art of the In-Between", and will be an austere, all-white maze hosting approximately 150 Comme ensembles.
 Both the exhibit and accompanying book by Bolton are based upon the recurrent fashion dichotomies concentrating on nine thematic conceptual pairings listed as: (1) absence/presence; (2) design/not design; (3) fashion/antifashion; (4) model/multiple; (5) high/low; (6) then/now; (7) self/other; (8) object/subject; and (9) clothes/not clothes.
 In an early positive review of the exhibit at its opening, Matthew Schneier writing for The New York Times on 1 May 2017 referred to it stating that: "The exhibition, 150 outfits in all, is overpowering."
 Writing for The New Republic on 3 May 2017, Josephine Livingston stated: "The clothes... are undeniable.
 Their presence felt like a statement: Here we are, the most influential forms from the least compromising genius.
 The exhibition shows about 150 pieces of Kawakubo's women's wear for Comme des Garçons, from the early 1980s to the present day."

+In 2026, Kawakubo had her first show in New York City since her 2017 exhibition at the Met, at the Independent Art Fair, creating an installation out of rebar and plastic within which she displayed 20 designs from her past five years of work.